Man0sh-r0y/HTML-TailWindCSS-Starter-Pack/README.md

 Facing any issue: [Documentation](https://tailwindcss.com/docs/installation/using-postcss)

-## You can also install TailwindCSS by following methods:
+## You can also install TailwindCSS by following methods (For Linux):

 At First Install [`Node.js`](https://nodejs.org/en) on Your System